Sneinton United Methodist Free Church, Nottingham

 The design for this building was selected in a competion won by the Nottingham architect W.H.
 Higginbottom (1868-1929).
 He designed a number churches for both the UMFC and the Wesleyans in the Nottingham area.
 It occupied a triangular site at the junction of Sneinton Boulevard and Thurgarton Street.

-Built of brick, stone dressings and with green slates, it was planned to accommodate 550 people, 328 on the ground floor and 222 in the galleries.
-When the accommodation was calculated in 1940 it had reduced to 300, so I assume that the galleries may no longer have been in use.
+Built of brick, stone dressings and with green slates, the building contained a school on the ground floor with a chapel above, planned to accommodate 550 people, 328 on the ground floor and 222 in the galleries.

 The more recent photograph was taken by Bill Smith, and may also be viewed on the British Methodist Buildings website.
 The spire seems to have been lost, and it would be interesting to hear from anyone who knows whether it ever made it off the drawing board.